yxlin/ggdmc/README.md

 Note **Dstats.dmc** in DMC is also affected by the issue of the different array and matrix dimensions because Dstats.dmc calculates the means of the theta/phi
-array across the column,
+array across the column.

 ```
 apply(samples$theta,2,mean)

 ```
-_ggdmc_ provides DIC function, which uses a back-end function, **deviance_model** to attain the same operation.

 The tutorial in [3-accumulator LBA model](https://yxlin.github.io/lba3)
-illustrates an example of doing the back-and-forth operation.
+illustrates an example of doing the above-mentioned operation.

-Note that we start to use S4 class after version 0.2.7.5, so switch to use "@" operator to extract object components (i.e., slot).
+While _ggdmc_ provides a DIC function that relies on the internal **deviance_model** function, it's important to note that DIC is generally not recommended for model comparison as of 2024.
+Instead, consider using the statistics stored in a model fit to calculate the Bayes factor for the same purpose.

+Starting from version 0.2.7.5, _ggdmc_ utilizes S4 classes.
+To extract object components (slots) after this version, use the "@" operator instead of the previous syntax.**

 ## Prerequisites
  - R (>= 3.3.0)